cksajil/DSAIRP25/notes/session_36.md

 - It saves time by automating reports that would take hours manually.

 ## Tableau is:
-- visual
+- Visual
-- drag-and-drop
+- Drag-and-drop
-- beginner-friendly
+- Beginner-friendly
-- industry standard
+- Industry standard
-- used by both technical and non-technical people”
+- Used by both technical and non-technical people

 ## Data Visualization Fundamentals
 - Edward Tufte